Skip to content

 Note

 Use of this QOS requires special approval, and is only intended for use with a live, external realtime component that needs on-demand resources.
-There are limited resources available on this queue.
+There are limited resources available for this QOS.
 It is not intended to provide faster batch turnaround for regular jobs.

 "realtime" QOS Request Form